Tim Ramholt

 Tim Ramholt (born November 2, 1984) is a Swiss former professional ice hockey defenceman who last played under contract for EHC Kloten of the Swiss National League (NL).
 He began his professional career with the ZSC Lions before moving to North America in the hopes of a National Hockey League (NHL) career.
 Ramholt was selected by the Calgary Flames in the second round, 39th overall, at the 2003 NHL Entry Draft.
 He played one NHL game for the Flames and after spending three years in the American Hockey League (AHL), returned to Switzerland for 2009–10.
 Internationally, Ramholt represented the Swiss junior team on four occasions.
-He won a silver medal at the 2001 IIHF World U18 Championships in Finland, then represented the U20 team three times between 2002 and 2004, with his best finish a fourth-place result in 2002.
+He won a silver medal at the 2001 IIHF World U18 Championships in Finland, then represented the U20 team three times between 2002 and 2004, with his best finish being a fourth-place result in 2002.

 Playing career

 Ramholt played in the 1998 Quebec International Pee-Wee Hockey Tournament with a youth team from Zürich.
 He developed as a defenceman playing for his hometown Zürich in the Swiss junior and Nationalliga B (NLB) leagues.
-He was a member of the silver medal winning Swiss team at the 2001 IIHF World U18 Championships, where he scored one assist in seven games.
+He was a member of the silver medal-winning Swiss team at the 2001 IIHF World U18 Championships, where he scored one assist in seven games.
 He made his top level debut for the ZSC Lions in 2001–02, appearing in 37 games and scoring three goals.
 Ramholt played 30 more games for ZSC in 2002–03, but also spent considerable time with their NLB team, the GCK Lions as the 17-year-old struggled to gain ice time with ZSC and began to contemplate moving onto another team.

 He was ranked as the 16th best skater by NHL Central Scouting entering the 2003 NHL Entry Draft.
 Ramholt was selected by the Calgary Flames in the second round, 39th overall, who felt his strong skating and puck moving ability made him ideally suited for the North American game.
 Ramholt, who had played in Calgary before – he was named the top defenceman at the 2002 Mac's AAA midget hockey tournament – looked forward to playing on the smaller North American ice surface.
 He was also selected by the Cape Breton Screaming Eagles of the Quebec Major Junior Hockey League (QMJHL) in the 2003 Canadian Hockey League European draft, and chose to play the 2003–04 season in Cape Breton where he scored 9 goals and 27 assists for the Screaming Eagles.